automatictester/lambda-test-runner/README.md

   to point at the SSH key you want to use.
 - The SSH key you use should be compliant with both JGit and the Git hosting you are using.
 To generate such SSH key, you can use this command:
   `ssh-keygen -m PEM -t rsa -b 4096`

+## Limitations

+Usual AWS Lambda service limits apply.
+As of November 2018, the key [limits](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) you'll be interested in are:
+- Function memory allocation: up to 3008 MB.
+- Function timeout: 900 seconds (15 minutes).
+- `/tmp` directory storage: 512 MB.

+If your tests need more time or memory to run, you won't be able to run them using AWS Lambda Test Runner.
+Pay special attention to 512 MB directory storage limit - it needs to accommodate unpacked JDK, your repo and local Maven cache in `.m2`.

+I expect AWS to increase these limits in future.
+They have already increased function memory allocation limit and function timeout in the past.
+Adding more disk space or adding the ability to mount EFS has also been a common request among the AWS user community.